 Factors affecting area under green fodder crops in Kharif season

-The regression results, as shown in table 2, stated that the model explains a moderate level of variation in the dependent variable (R2 = 0.614; Adjusted R2 = 0.571), indicating a reasonably good fit.
-Among the variables considered, size of landholding stands out as a key factor with a strong positive and statistically significant effect (β = 0.520, p < 0.001).
+The regression analysis (Table 2)explained a moderate level of variation in the dependent variable (R2 = 0.614; Adjusted R2 = 0.571), indicating a reasonably good fit.Size of landholding was found to be a key factor with a strong positive and statistically significant effect (β = 0.520, p < 0.001).
 This suggests that farmers with larger land resources are better positioned to enhance production, make investments and adopt adaptive strategies.
 Similar patterns have been reported in recent studies, which highlight farm size as an important determinant of agricultural efficiency and sustainability (Asefa and Muluken, 2024; Dougherty, 2024).
-In contrast, the area under cereals, millets, oilseeds and pulses showed significant negative relationships with the outcome variable.
-This indicates that allocating more land to these crops may limit diversification and reduce the system’s ability to shift toward more resilient and sustainable practices.
+In contrast, the area under cereals, millets, oilseeds and pulses showed significant negative relationships with the outcome variable indicating that allocating more land to these crops may limit diversification and reduce the system’s ability to shift toward more resilient and sustainable practices.
 Recent literature also points out that over-reliance on specific crop groups can lower ecological flexibility, while diversified cropping systems tend to improve sustainability and risk management (Datta et al., 2023).

-Most of the other variables, such as irrigation, dependence on farm income, livestock possession and dairy-related factors did not show a statistically significant effect which suggesting that their direct contribution in this model is limited.
-However, family size and distance from the nearest dairy showed marginal significance which indicating that household labor availability and market access may still influence decisions at the farm level, though in a less direct way.
+Most of the other variables, such as irrigation, dependence on farm income, livestock possession and dairy-related factors did not show any statistically significant effect suggesting their direct contribution in this model is limited.
+However, family size and distance from the nearest dairy showed marginal significance indicating that household labor availability and market access may still influence decisions at the farm level, though in a less direct way.
 Overall, the findings underline the importance of land resources and cropping patterns as primary drivers, while socio-economic and institutional factors appear to have a comparatively weaker direct impact in this context.

 Table 2: Factors affecting area under green fodder crops in kharif season